 Therapy is not about fixing anything.
 It's about relaxing old patterns of thinking and of relating, which undermine resilience, creativity, and openness to deeper and more trusting relationships.
 You can find more information on therapy and my practice on this page and elsewhere on this site.

 This can be a challenging process.
 But it's worth it, because you discover what it's like to be at home and secure in yourself and with other people.
+Please check the FAQ page or Contact link for information on sessions, fees, and availability.

 Areas of focus